adamscott/godot-website/collections/_release_4_5/entry-systems-xr-fragment-density-map-support.md

   This is exactly what the "Fragment Density Map" Vulkan extension does: it renders the outside of the viewport at a lower resolution with little noticiable decrease in quality.
 It makes the Mobile renderer (using the Vulkan rendering driver) more viable for VR on standalone.

   It is not necessarily a new feature to Godot, as the "Fragment Rate Shading" Vulkan extension already does something similar.
-They differ though in terms of device compatibility.
-Don't worry though, as Godot will now choose the best supported method for the device.
+But they differ in terms of device compatibility.
+Don’t worry though, as Godot will now choose the best supported method for the device.
 Users will only have to care about "Variable Shading Rate", which is the term that encompasses both extensions.
 contributors:
   - name: Darío
     github: DarioSamo